-MINUTES OF MEETING
+MINUTES OF MEETING MINUTES

-Recommendation - that the New Paltz Central Schools Board of Education accept the minutes of the Business Meeting of February 27, 2019.
+Motion made by Matthew Williams and seconded by Sophia Skiles that the Board of Education approve the following resolution: BE IT RESOLVED: that the New Paltz Central Schools Board of Education accept the minutes of the Business Meeting of February 27, 2019.
+Motion carried 7 to 0 with 7 members voting.

-6. PERSONNEL (CONSENT AGENDA)
+PERSONNEL (CONSENT AGENDA)